fparisio/miniSaul/README.md

 ## Contact

-For any questions or feedback, please contact Francesco Oarisio at [francesco.parisio@protonmail.com].
+For any questions or feedback, please contact Francesco Parisio at [francesco.parisio@protonmail.com].

 ## ToDo